paigeweber13/fine-hardware-visualization/README.md

 ### Some notes on what does and doesn't get counted:
 FP_ARITH_INST_RETIRED_256B_PACKED_SINGLE STAT counts one vector operation as one retired instruction.
-It counds one vector FMA operation as 2 retired instructions
+It counts one vector FMA operation as 2 retired instructions

 AVX SP MFLOP/s counts vector operation as 8 floating point operations: This is what we want